Are you interested in email marketing and looking for ROI statistics on the subject? You came to the right article.

 State of the Industry: Quick email marketing statistics

-22. There is estimated to be 4.3 billion email users worldwide in 2022
+22. There is estimated to be 4.3 billion email users worldwide

 Since emailing opened a new era of communication in the 1970’s, it has been growing and growing ever since.
-In 2022, there is an estimated 4.3B email users.
+In 2022, there was an estimated 4.3B email users.
 That’s half of the world’s population!
 This number is projected to grow to 4.6B by 2025.
 From these users, 319.6B emails are sent and receieved each day.

 23. Email marketing revenue worldwide is estimated to be $8.49B

 Companies are making a lot of money thanks to email marketing—almost $8.5B each year.
 In 2020, the email marketing software industry was worth a whopping $1.13B, estimated to raise its revenues to over $2B by 2026.